TMF1212/Project/README.md

 Projects can encourage adoption by providing guidelines for newcomers on integrating agents safely.

 Ecosystems with structured contribution norms (tests, templates, CI/CD pipelines) may benefit more from agentic PRs.

+**Acknowledgements**

+I would like to express my sincere gratitude to Prof. JW for providing the project and dataset that formed the foundation of this research.